DD2480-group7/Task3_report/README.md

 ## Onboarding experience
 Zulip is a very well documented project with a great community with helpful people.

 To help with onboarding they have a ["Contributing to Zulip, getting started"-guide](https://zulip.readthedocs.io/en/latest/overview/contributing.html).
 The documentation contains everything from how to set up a development environment to how to run tests, what tests correspond to what parts of the code, code standards and extensive documentation for the different parts of the code.
+The prerequisite tools for the project were Git, Git for Windows (for windows users) Vagrant, Virtualbox, vagrant-lxc plugin (for linux users).
+The tools were well documented in the getting started-guide.
+Unfortunately there were errors depending on what operating system the contributor was using that the documentation had no answers to.
+When running “vagrant up” Vagrant downloaded the base Ubuntu 14.04 virtual machine image (for macOS and Windows) or container (for Ubuntu), configured this virtual machine/container for use with Zulip, created a shared directory mapping the clone of the Zulip code inside the virtual machine/container at ~/zulip and ran the tools/provision script inside the virtual machine/container, which downloads all required dependencies, sets up the python environment for the Zulip development server, and initializes a default test database.
+A log from provisioning is included in this repository.
+### Third party services of zulip mentioned in their subsystems documentation:
+* PostgreSQL
+  * Database for persistent data
+* Redis
+  * Used for short-term data stores
+* Nginx
+  * Front end web-server
+* RabbitMQ
+  * Queuing system.
+* Django & Tornado
+  * Django: main web application server
+  * Tornado: runs server to client real time push system
+* HTML templates
+  * Jinja 2: backend templates
+  * Handlebars: frontend templates
+* Supervisor
+  * Starts and restarts server processes automatically if they crash.
+* Memcached
+  * Used to cache database model objects
+* Nagios
+  * Used for notifications to the system

 For communications Zulip uses their own platform where they have a community server set up and where there always is someone that's able to help if you're stuck or having problems.